dandevri/grid-it/notes.md

 Span and grid column; where to start and where to end.
 * Column goes to full width
 * Rows -1 goes to explicit width not bottom of grid.

+## 11
+-

+## 12 Auto Fit and Fill
+Most used pieces of grid.
+Auto-fill; figure out how many columns you need.
+Auto-fit; grid stops at items. (explicit)

+Difference is when you don't have enough items.
+With fill it wil create new columns.

+## 13 Min Max
+Mostly used with auto fit and fill.
+Will replace media queries.
+Flow as wide as need to be.
+Minimum and maximum of the track. (max 1fr) Fit-content function; gets a max width or height.

+## 14 Template Areas
+Other way of sizing and place grid items.
+Explicit say where you want to items to be.
+You name sections of the grid and place.
+Also use them in media queries to resize.
+Naming them is pretty good if you don't know how many numbers your track are going to be.

+When you create areas, you get line names.
+Name the areas and tag a start or end to it.

+## 15 Naming lines
+The lines are not the columns themselves lines inbetween columns.
+Name them when you define them.